Wesley Sneijder: Personal life

-Sneijder has been married to Dutch-Spanish actress and presenter Yolanthe Cabau van Kasbergen since July 2010, although the couple are no longer together; he has two sons one of them from his first marriage.
+Sneijder has been married to Dutch-Spanish actress and presenter Yolanthe Cabau van Kasbergen since July 2010, although the couple are no longer together; he has two sons, one of them from his first marriage.
 Inspired by his wife and by Inter teammate Javier Zanetti, Sneijder converted to Roman Catholicism and was baptized in Milan.

-Sneijder has two brothers: Jeffrey, a former footballer, and Rodney, a former Eredivisie player who now plays for DHSC, an amateur club from Utrecht.
-In May 2008, it was reported that Sneijder had blocked a summer transfer of Rodney to his own club at the time, Real Madrid.
+Sneijder has two brothers: Jeffrey, a former footballer, and Rodney, a former Eredivisie player.
+In 2008, Sneijder blocked a summer transfer of Rodney to his own club at the time, Real Madrid.
 Wesley Sneijder said, "Real Madrid wanted him and Rodney was very happy about that.
 But when I heard [of it], I stopped the discussions.
 I am not in favour of juniors increasingly going to top clubs.
 I've told him that he first must make a breakthrough at Ajax."

 During an interview in a radio station in Thessaloniki, Sneijder's brother Rodney confirmed that he and Wesley Sneijder (along with their other brother Jeffrey) have part-Greek descent, since their paternal grandmother was a Greek woman born in Kavala who moved to Utrecht before World War II.